 Let’s take a look at air mobility where everything interacts simultaneously in real time.
 Engineering teams face challenges that require multi-domain solutions, thus focusing on one area might sacrifice other areas, safety or compliance.
 Simulating multiple platforms cohesively in the digital twin provides data on how all the attributes and domains perform as an interconnected structure.
 Some of the more critical attributes are depicted in Figure 1.

 The comprehensive digital twin not only optimizes solutions to multi-domain or multi-physical problems but accelerates the design process through simulation.
 The benefit of the digital twin is its ability to create a real virtual integrated aircraft.
 A collection of simulation models (Figure 2) enables matching of the characterizations of the aircraft in the digital world and potential issues are identified before finishing the final design.
 With more valuable data during testing, engineers can focus on the areas of greatest need and spend the time saved exploring more innovative options.
 Simulation can then validate and verify before they build prototypes and conduct costly, real-world tests.

 With this type of example, can you see how the digital twin can solve a variety of issues early in the design process?

 The digital twin and digital thread offer significant benefits when designing an aircraft, its components or systems.

-This will conclude part 1 in my blog series.
-In the second part, I’ll discuss how the digital twin goes beyond just product design and can be used to enhance the production and performance of the product.
+This concludes part 1 in my blog series.
+In part 2, I discuss how the digital twin goes beyond just product design and can be used to enhance the production and performance of the product.